DecNefSimulator: A Modular, Interpretable Framework for Decoded Neurofeedback Simulation Using Generative Models: Methods

+Synthetic fMRI activation patterns were generated using MindSimulator~\cite{bao2025mindsimulator}, a pretrained image-to-fMRI model trained on image--fMRI pairs from the Natural Scenes Dataset (NSD)~\cite{allen2022massive}.
+Given an input image, MindSimulator predicts the voxel-wise brain activity that a specific NSD subject would be expected to exhibit when viewing that image, restricted to the visual cortex Region of Interest (ROI).
+We used the pretrained model corresponding to Subject 8 to transform all Fashion-MNIST images into synthetic fMRI activation patterns, which constituted the dataset used in all subsequent fMRI experiments.
+MindSimulator was employed exclusively as a preprocessing step without modification.
+The generated activations should therefore be interpreted as model-based approximations of subject-specific visual cortex responses.
+The validity of these representations relies on the evaluation reported by Bao et al.~\cite{bao2025mindsimulator}, who demonstrated substantial correspondence between predicted and experimentally measured NSD fMRI responses.

+We then trained a binary ElasticNet logistic regression classifier with L1 and L2 regularization strengths $l_1=l_2=0.005$ using fMRI patterns corresponding to the target and alternative classes.
+Separately, we trained a VAE on fMRI patterns corresponding to all 10 Fashion-MNIST classes.
+To accommodate the higher dimensionality and complexity of fMRI data, the VAE employed a latent space of dimension $m=256$.

-\subsubsection{Simulation of the induction stage}
+\subsection{Simulation of the induction stage}

-The simulation of the DecNef induction stage began by selecting a point $z_0$ in the latent space.
-During $w=4$ warm-up iterations, the artificial agent was allowed to freely generate some states without meaningful feedback reflecting their mental state.
-Since the learning strategy requires a probability as input, we achieved this by providing $\overset{static}{p_t}=0.5$ for $t=0,...,3$.\\
+The simulation of the DecNef induction stage began by selecting an initial latent state $z_0$.
+During $w=4$ warm-up iterations, the artificial participant was allowed to freely generate states without receiving meaningful feedback related to its current state.
+Since the learning strategy requires a probability value as input, we provided a constant feedback signal $\overset{static}{p_t}=0.5$ for $t=0,\ldots,3$.

-Meanwhile, the $z_t$ were decoded and the generated images $x_t$ were fed to the classifier, obtaining the real probabilities $p_t$, where $p_t=p(y=y^\star \mid x_t)$.
-The first ``true'' feedback value visible to the participant was computed using the average $\frac{1}{w}\sum\limits_{t=0}^w p_t$ and the participant started to react according to Equation \eqref{eq:update-rule} with $\lambda = \gamma = 0.2$ and $\delta=0.75$.
-From then onward, feedback was supplied in real time using a moving average of the last $w$ obtained probabilities as $p_t$.
-The loop continued for $T=500$ iterations. \\
+Meanwhile, the latent states $z_t$ were decoded into observable samples $x_t$.
+Depending on the experiment, $x_t$ represented either Fashion-MNIST images or synthetic fMRI activation patterns.
+These samples were then evaluated by the corresponding pretrained classifier, yielding probabilities $p_t=p(y=y^\star \mid x_t)$.

+The first meaningful feedback value shown to the participant was computed as the average classifier output obtained during the warm-up period, $\frac{1}{w}\sum_{t=0}^{w} p_t$.
+Subsequently, the participant reacted according to Equation \eqref{eq:update-rule} with $\lambda=\gamma=0.25$ and $\delta=0.75$.
+During the remainder of the simulation, feedback was supplied in real time using a moving average of the last $w$ classifier outputs.
+The process continued for $T=500$ iterations.

-\subsubsection{Evaluation}
+\subsection{Evaluation}